Schutzmannschaft: Organization

-Each battalion had a projected number of four companies of 124 men each, one with a group of machine gun and three groups of infantry.
+Each battalion had a projected number of four companies of 124 men each, one with a machine gun group and three groups of infantry.
 In reality, the numbers varied greatly between occupied territories.
 Baltic (Lithuanian, Latvian, Estonian) battalions were commanded by a native, while Ukrainian and Belarusian battalions had German commanders.
 The battalions did not have a prescribed uniform and often used uniforms from pre-war national armies.
 They were identified by a white armband which usually had the inscription Schutzmann, a service number and location.
-In Directive no. 46, Hitler expressly prohibited Schutzmannschaft to use German badges of rank, the eagle and swastika emblem, or German military shoulder straps.
+In Directive no. 46, Hitler expressly prohibited Schutzmannschaft to use German badges of rank, the eagle and swastika emblems, or German military shoulder straps.
 However, members of Schutzmannschaften were eligible for various awards and decorations, including the Iron Cross and War Merit Cross.
 Schutzmannschaften were generally armed with confiscated Soviet rifles and some officers had pistols.
 Machine guns were used in anti-partisan operations and mortars were employed in the later stages of the war.
 In general, the battalions were poorly provided for, sometimes even lacking food rations, as priority and preference was given to German units fighting in the front lines.